den-wdi-1/rails-layouts-and-partials/readme.md

 For example , if we call `http://localhost:3000/posts`, Rails will execute the method `index` in the controller `posts` and then look for a template located in `app/views/posts/index.html.erb`  This works when the method always renders the same template.

 In some cases though, you may want to render a template with a different name than the current method.
-Lets take a look at this action:
+Let's take a look at an example action:

 ```ruby
 def create